Tip #1- Don’t skip Tahiti on the way to the other islands. Tip #2- Stay at the Intercontinental Tahiti!

 But getting to the shrine is half the fun.
 You can either drive or take the cable car from the base of the mountain (my recommendation) to reach the shrine.
 The ride on the cable car up the mountain is an exciting, yet short (10 minute) ride.

-The Santa Maria de Montserrat church, shrine and monastery are on top of the mountain
+The cable car terminal at the base of the mountainThe Santa Maria de Montserrat church, shrine and monastery are on top of the mountainWe start our ascent up the mountainAlmost there!

 After a couple of jerky movements and getting really close to the rocks, our exciting ride ends.
 When we disembark the cable car, we are greeted by what looks like a quaint, little town.
 In reality it is a monastery, church and shrine.
 There is a fairly large cafeteria, gift shop and tourist information center also.

-In the entry way before the atrium there are many statues, sculptures, monuments and beautifully carved and elaborately decorated doors
+The monastery and churchEntering the plaza in front of the churchOne of the resident monksA beautiful window to the world outside the plazaA crusader guards the plaza since the 11th centuryIn the entry way before the atrium there are many statues, sculptures, monuments and beautifully carved and elaborately decorated doors

 Saint Ignatius of Loyola, founder of the Society of Jesus aka Jesuits